Fillet

 Feature Description

-- The Fillet button is only available when two line segments are selected in an editable layer, and only affects the selected pair.
+- The Fillet button is only enabled when two line segments are selected in an editable layer, and only affects the selected lines.

-- Input objects must be simple line objects whose extensions intersect at exactly one point.
-Parallel or colinear lines cannot be processed.
+- Target lines must be simple line objects whose extensions have exactly one intersection.
+Parallel or collinear lines cannot be processed.

-- Source lines may be extended or trimmed after operation, while their attributes remain unchanged.
+- After operation, source lines may be extended/trimmed but their attributes remain unchanged.

-- Although intersecting lines can technically be filleted, this scenario lacks cartographic significance and will not be elaborated.
+- Although intersecting lines can be processed, it lacks practical significance and won't be detailed here.

 Feature Entry

-- Features Tab -> Feature Editing Group Dropdown -> Fillet.
+- Features Tab -> Dropdown in Feature Editing Group -> Fillet.

 Steps

-- Set the target line layer as current editable layer.
+- Set the layer containing target lines as the current editable layer.

 - Select two non-parallel line objects in the layer.

-- Click Fillet in the Feature Editing group's Gallery controls to open the Fillet Settings dialog.
-Default radius is one-fifth of the maximum inscribed circle radius between segments, using the current layer's unit.
+- Click Fillet in the Gallery control of the Feature Editing group to open the Fillet Settings dialog.
+Default radius is 1/5 of the maximum inscribed circle radius between lines, using the same unit as the current editable layer.

-- Check Trim Source Objects to modify original lines, otherwise retain them intact.
+- Check Trim Source Object to trim original lines after operation; uncheck to retain them.

-- Real-time preview displays in map.
+- Preview displays in real-time.
 Click OK to execute.
-Result example:

-Fig.: Fillet Result - Operation details: The system calculates an inscribed circle with specified radius, finds tangent points on both lines.
-If tangent points lie on segments, trim them; if on extensions, extend endpoints.
-Generates new line object with arc between tangent points.
+Fig.: Fillet Result - Operation principle: The system calculates an inscribed circle with specified radius between selected lines, finds tangent points on each line.
+If tangent points lie on segments, the parts beyond will be trimmed; if on extensions, lines will be extended.
+A new arc object is created between tangent points with: